noidexe/Enjin-Coin-Documentation/docs/wallet_daemon_guide.md

 [info] <identity {"id":266,"appId":45}> Fetching smart contract ABIs
 ```

 The daemon is now active and will automatically watch the wallet and sign transactions as they come in.
-While there is a rules system to prevent simple abuse of the wallet you need to ensure that trade requests coming to your game are coming via a trusted source (typically a game server you control).
+While there is a rules system to prevent simple abuse of the wallet you need to ensure that trade requests coming to your game are coming via a trusted source (typically a game server you control or via a secure in-app purchase mechanism).
 Never trust the game client directly.

-## Monitoring the wallet
+## Watching the wallet daemon
 You can use the ENJ mobile wallet to watch your wallet daemon wallet.
 You'll need the mobile
 wallet installed on a compatible mobile device to do this.
 Once in the wallet, watch you wallet daemon Ethereum address like so:
 1. WALLETS -> Manage WALLETS
 2. Hit + and WATCH wallet
 3. Enter a name for the wallet you want to watch.
 4. Enter the ETH address of the wallet.

-## Rules system
-TODO: Document this.

 ## Known Limitations
 Currently, the wallet daemon only runs with a single address.